awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 When the item encryptor asks the Most Recent Provider for decryption materials, the Most Recent Provider uses the following process to get and return them\.

 1. The Most Recent Provider asks the provider store for the version number of the cryptographic materials that were used to encrypt the item\.
-It passes in the actual material description from the Material Description attribute of the item\.
+It passes in the actual material description from the [material description attribute](concepts.md#material-description) of the item\.

 1. The provider store gets the encrypting CMP version number from the `amzn-ddb-meta-id` field in the actual material description and returns it to the Most Recent Provider\.